 You can manually compensate for processing delay by first calculating the amount of delay on each track, and then nudging other track's playlists later or earlier in time.
-This method is useful when Delay Compensation is unavailable, or when you want to conserve DSP resources.
+This method is useful when Delay Compensation is unavailable, or when you want to conserve resources.

-You can also compensate for offsets incurred by processing delays by using the same plug-ins on all tracks.
+🏷 You can also compensate for offsets incurred by processing delays by using the same plug-ins on all tracks.

-Low-Latency Recording with Virtual MIDI Instruments
+Low-Latency Recording with Instrument Plug-Ins

-When a MIDI track that is routing MIDI data to a virtual instrument is record enabled, Pro Tools automatically suspends delay compensation through the main outputs of the audio track or auxiliary input that the virtual instrument is inserted on.
-This allows for latency-free monitoring of the virtual instrument during recording.
+When an Instrument track containing an instrument plug-in (or a MIDI track routing MIDI data to an instrument plug-in) is record enabled, Pro Tools automatically suspends delay compensation through the main outputs of the audio track, Instrument track, or Auxiliary Input on which the instrument plug-in is inserted.
+This allows for latency-free monitoring of the instrument plug-in during recording.

-▲ Delay Compensation for virtual MIDI instruments works only when all MIDI and audio connections take place inside of Pro Tools.
-For example, Pro Tools does not suspend delay compensation when you are using ReWire to connect software synthesizers and samplers.
+▲ Delay Compensation for instrument plugins works only when all MIDI and audio connections take place inside of Pro Tools.
+For example, Pro Tools does not suspend delay compensation when you are using Re-Wire to connect software synthesizers and samplers.